What Is Arc Welding?

-#1.
-Shielded Metal Arc Welding (SMAW)
+1. Shielded Metal Arc Welding (SMAW)

 The flux cleans the metal surface, supplies certain alloying elements to the weld, protects the molten metal from oxidation, and stabilizes the arc.
 The slag is removed after solidification.

-#2.
-Gas Metal Arc Welding (GMAW)
+2. Gas Metal Arc Welding (GMAW)